 “Right in the middle of something,” interrupted Meade.
 “You’ll say that when the Devil comes for your soul, Cornelius Keg.”

-The smith shot a sarcastic look from under his greying, bushy brows at the dark wide-shouldered shape of the man towering in his doorway, picked up a fine screwdriver and went back to work, his lower lip caught up on one side as he concentrated.
+The smith shot an irritated look from under his bushy brows at the dark, wide-shouldered shape of the man towering in his doorway, picked up a fine screwdriver and went back to work, sucking in the lower edge of his walrus moustache as he concentrated.
 The workbench was cluttered with glass bottles, one lying on its side, its contents spilling out on the ironwood.
 Other bottles stuffed with copper springs and small metallic gears stood within reach, some filled with anonymous sizes of brass screws.
-A tin of pencils, a fine, black-tipped soldering iron – still smoking, leather finger-press bellows, scraps of sketches held down by lumps of ore or half-finished mechanisms all lay waiting to be needed.
+A tin of pencils, a fine, black-tipped soldering iron – still smoking - leather finger-press bellows, scraps of sketches held down by lumps of ore or half-finished mechanisms, all lay waiting to be needed.

 Meade swung the satchel off his shoulder and thumped it down on the end of the workbench.
 Dust coughed and hung in the air before sinking back with a sigh.
 Dropping his hat on top of the bag, he unhooked one of the samovar’s silver cups and twisted the tap.
-The sour taste of the liquid did little to quench his thirst.
+The milk was almost on the turn and did little to quench his thirst.
 Another swig was even less helpful.
 He tossed the cup back on the shelf and surveyed the room.

 Large mechanisms stood, one could almost say lurked, in the workshop.
 Most were decorated with small tags carrying the name of the device and their owners in a delicate calligraphy of twirls and ink.
-The rest of these marvels of copper, brass and bronze were the smith’s own creation.
-And nowhere in Borgin Drauma could there be found devices like those of Cornelius Keg.
+The rest of these marvels of copper, brass, and bronze were the smith’s own creation.
+Nowhere in Draumaborgin could there be found devices like those of Cornelius Keg.

 Meade liked being here.
 It amused him.
-He was always impressed, even slightly intimidated by the craftsmanship almost casually littering the place.
+He was always impressed, even slightly intimidated by the craftsmanship that littered the place with an almost nonchalant ease.
 And he wasn’t often amused or impressed.
-And, outside of this room, never intimidated.
+Outside of this room, he was never intimidated.

 There was one device he’d never seen before.
 Its long, curved arms rotated in delicate arcs around its spine, rising and falling as a brass ball dropped from one spoon-like appendage to another.
-He sauntered over to get a closer look.
+He sauntered over for a closer look.

 “What’s this?”
 Meade flicked the sharp end of a flat copper coil.
-It bounced nervously.
+It bounced as if nervous.